 There are two metropolitan West Kent finds, one of which (near Blackfen, 2011) looked to be derivative from wildflower meadow sowing, and the other (at Belvedere, 2010) was a single plant on a roadside bank in an industrial estate, albeit found there also ten years before.
 It has been recorded at Ditton Quarry (2010), but this site carries a number of introduced species; also at south of Barnes Street (2014), where the co-presence of Agrostemma githago (Corncockle) suggested sowing of wildflower seed; and on heaps of dumped soil and concrete at Sandwich Bay (2014), indicating a non-arable origin.
-Corn Marigold is widely available as seed, including general wildflower mixes, so all future records need to be considered with caution deficient soils.
+Corn Marigold is widely available as seed, including general wildflower mixes, so all future records need to be considered with caution.

+Glebionis segetum is an annual of open disturbed ground, arable or waste, and is regarded as an indicator of calcium-deficient soils.
 Amongst cereals it may be injurious through the semi-succulent leaves inhibiting the drying out of the crop.
 Normal germination is March-May, flowering in June-August.
 Spread by seed is limited, subject to the action of ploughing: ray fruits may be carried a short distance by wind, disc fruits will drop from the plant.
+The seed bank is thought not to remain viable after 15 years.
+26

 Dungeness.
-Photo by Owen Leyshon,

-14 September 2015
+Photo by Owen Leyshon, 14 September 2015

-It is to be distinguished from Anthemis tinctoria (Yellow Chamomile) by its coarser leaves, toothed rather than pinnate, woolly beneath (hairless in A. tinctoria) and clasping the stem.
+It is to be distinguished from Cota tinctoria (Yellow Chamomile) by its coarser leaves, toothed rather than pinnate, woolly beneath (hairless in A. tinctoria) and clasping the stem.